 |Include uncertainty in flow simulation parameters such as PVT properties, contact depths, and relperms.
 Then optimize on these flow parameters and extract a set of models that are close to history while retaining input parameter diversity.|

 Stage 2 will yield an ensemble of models that display an acceptable match of the field response.
 Individual well responses, however, are not guaranteed to exhibit the same match.
 At this stage, a novel well-level history matching algorithm is used to modify inter-well geology to improve well matches for all models of the ensemble, or a selected subset.

 |Automatically select the worst well in each model and then perform well-level history matching on these wells, such that each model in the ensemble has both a good field-level and well-level match.|

-The final step of the EVOLVE workflow is to generate an ensemble of models that is robust and practical for forecasting.
-Robust means the models exhibit diversity, practical means the number of models are manageable in size.
+The final step of the EVOLVE workflow is to use the ensemble of models extract from stage 3 for forecasting and ecomomic analysis.
+The ensemble of models is considered robust and practical: robust because the models exhibit diversity, practical because the number of models remains manageable for computing purposes.
 The ensemble can now be used to investigate short and long term optimization strategies under various economic scenarios.